-CBD oil has hit the health and wellness industry by storm over the last couple years, and is touted to improve anxiety, depression, heart health, chronic pain, and sleep.
+CBD oil has hit the health and wellness industry by storm over the last couple of years and is touted to relieve anxiety, depression, and chronic pain while improving heart health and sleep.
 Sounds great, right?
 Before hopping on the CBD oil train, here are five things you need to know!

 1. What It Is

 We care about what products we use for ourselves and our families.
 So before starting any supplement or adding any topical product, it’s important to ask and find an answer to this question—what is it?
 CBD, or cannabidiol, is a phytocannabinoid that can be derived from two varieties of the cannabis sativa plant: hemp and marijuana.
 CBD from hemp comes from the long stalks and bark of the plant, whereas CBD from marijuana comes from the buds and flowering parts of the plant.
 Hemp has the greater CBD content.

 2. How it works

 The hemp plant produces two types of molecules, THC and CBD, each with very different reactions.
 THC (Tetrahydrocannabinol), which is mostly found in marijuana, can attach to our endocannabinoid system receptors.
 When this happens, it sends a signal to the brain, which results in the psychoactive effects of "getting high."
 CBD, however, doesn’t attach to these receptors and instead can have an anti-inflammatory effect on our bodies (more on that next).